Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

 You can buy most of what you need in Canada, and many big Chinese restaurant chains have opened here.
-Still, the food options are not as varied as they are in mainland China, even in Toronto or Vancouver.
+Still, the food options are not as varied as in mainland China, even in Toronto or Vancouver.

-Now I cook for myself most of the time.
+These days I cook for myself most of the time.

 Blog post image